Welcome to Navarino Villa. An apartment, situated on the ground floor of a Victorian house, owned and managed by Jonathan and Susan Collins.

 Jonathan & Susan

-The above Photograph was taken outside Navarino on 1st September 1922.
-(Courtesy Ventnor Heritage Museum Archive)
+The picture on the right titled ‘A Navarino House Party’ was taken outside Navarino on 1st September 1922.
+(Courtesy Ventnor Heritage Centre Archive)

-The photograph to the left, of Navarino Villa, was taken C1900.
+The photograph on the left, of Navarino Villa, was taken C1900.
 There are no trees on St Boniface Down to the rear.
-(From a private postcard collection)
+(This photograph is held in a private postcard collection)

-The photograph below, of St Boniface Down taken in 1934, Navarino Villa can be seen on the right, on the end of the row of houses.
-(From a private postcard collection)
+The photograph below, of St Boniface Down taken in C1934, Navarino Villa can be seen on the far right, on the end of the row of houses.
+(This picture is held in a private postcard collection)

 A Navarino History